jnycz/benjewellexpeditions/src/pages/testimonials/index.md

         not regret it.
 Ben will help make you a much better fly fisher, and you will have a first class professional experience!
       author: -﻿ John H.
+    - text: First time fly fishing, Ben had me catching within ten minutes of being on the water.
+One of the politest people on the earth and very knowledgeable.
+Best experience ever.
+Can’t wait to go with him again.
+      author: "- Gary D."
 ---
 Read what others had to say about their experience.